Home

 Their 1919 Lindsborg Historical Society's "Coronado Heights"

-~ Emil's 1907 thesis* and Lydia's photographs
+~ Emil's 1907 Thesis* and Lydia's photographs

-* ~ "Geology of Study in the Area of the Smoky Valley Buttes" for his master's degree from Bethany in 1907 ~
+* ~ "Geology of Study in the Area of the Smoky Valley Buttes"

-~ Emil's 1907 thesis* and Lydia's photographs
+~ Emil's 1907 Thesis* and Lydia's photographs

-* ~ "Geology of Study in the Area of the Smoky Valley Buttes" for his master's degree from Bethany in 1907 ~
+* ~ "Geology of Study in the Area of the Smoky Valley Buttes"

 Like today, as it was in the earliest years of the Kansas Smoky Valley, Coronado Heights has always been a source of curiosity, interest and enjoyment to all residents and visitors.

 It certainly was of interest to Bethany College student and professor Emil O. Deere, whose career of teaching would center on biology and geology, not to mention his myriad top-level administrative positions.
 Thus, he spent much time at Coronado Heights before 1907 particularly to study these Smoky Hills as they were formerly called.
 This he did to write his thesis of "Geology of Study in the Area of the Smoky Valley Buttes" for his master's degree from Bethany in 1907.
-During his teaching career which surpassed 50 years, field trips were always part of his curriculum for both biology and geology.
+During his teaching career which surpassed 50 years, expeditions (field trips) were always part of his curriculum for both biology and geology.

-In addition, he certainly would have been a key person and resource in organizing the Lindsborg Historical Society and the projects as laid out by the charter leaders of which he was one, concerning the Smoky Hill, as Coronado Heights was referred to then when they established the Society on July 25, 1919.
+In addition, Deere certainly would have been a key person and resource in organizing the Lindsborg Historical Society and the projects as laid out by the charter leaders of which he was one, concerning the Smoky Hill, as Coronado Heights was referred to then when they established the Society on July 25, 1919.

-As well, Coronado Heights was just as captivating to Lydia, his wife-to-be in 1916, for their beauty and artistic and fun reasons.
-Hence, she took many photographs of them with posing relatives and students, and sketched and painted them.
-Later, her photographs would be to document all the work done on them by the Lindsborg Historical Society for her husband Emil who was the Society's "first" board member vice president.
+Later, her photographs would be to document all the work done on them by the Lindsborg Historical Society for her husband Emil who was the Society's "first" board member vice president, with his colleagues' first president Rev. Carl P. Eklund and first secretary G. N. Malm.

 These Coronado Heights photographs of Lydia's were discovered, like her others, in the Sohlberg Deere Estate, and their images are shown elsewhere in a curated display in SWEDES.
 However, some of them are shown here as well.

-As well, Coronado Heights was just as captivating to Lydia, his wife-to-be in 1916, for their beauty and artistic and fun reasons.
-Hence, she took many photographs of them with posing relatives and students, and sketched and painted them.
-Later, her photographs would be to document all the work done on them by the Lindsborg Historical Society for her husband Emil who was the Society's "first" board member vice president.
+Later, her photographs would be to document all the work done on them by the Lindsborg Historical Society for her husband Emil who was the Society's "first" board member vice president, with his colleagues' first president Rev. Carl P. Eklund and first secretary G. N. Malm.

 These Coronado Heights photographs of Lydia's were discovered, like her others, in the Sohlberg Deere Estate, and their images are shown elsewhere in a curated display in SWEDES.
 However, some of them are shown here as well.